zenithexe/smart-routine-scheduler/README.md

     Course-Name :
     > Name of the Course

-    Course-Duration :
+    Min-Weekly-Course-Duration :
-    > Time within which the course must be completed
+    > The minimum duration for which the course must be conducted on a weekly basis.

     Additional Course : (Toggle[True/False])
     > If the course is a sideline course and not part of the main curriculum.